Ban Zhao: Family

 Ban Zhao was born in Anling, near modern Xianyang, Shaanxi province.
 At age fourteen, she married a local resident named Cao Shishu and was called in the court by the name as Venerable Madame Cao (曹大家).
 Her husband died when she was still young.
-She never remarried, instead of devoting her life to scholarship.
+She never remarried, instead devoting her life to scholarship.
 She was the daughter of the famous historian Ban Biao and younger sister of the general Ban Chao and of historian Ban Gu.
 She was also the grandniece of the notable scholar and poet Consort Ban.

 Work

 Ban Zhao contributed greatly to the completion and transmission of Hanshu (漢書, literally the "Book of the [Former] Han"), the official dynastic history of the Western Han.
 After Ban Gu was imprisoned and died in 92 because of his association with the family of Empress Dowager Dou, Ban Zhao helped finish the work by making up for the missing part of the Babiao (八表 Eight Tables).
 She added the genealogy of the mother of the emperor, providing much information which was not usually kept.
 Later, Ma Xu added a treatise on astronomy (天文志), making Hanshu a complete work.

 Ban Zhao also wrote the Lessons for Women.
 This treatise on the education of women was dedicated to the daughters in Ban Zhao's family but was circulated immediately at court.
 It was popular for centuries in China as a guide for women's conduct.

-According to the interpretation of classic Western Orientalism, this is a moralistic book, which generally advises women to be compliant and respectful towards the greater purpose of maintaining familial harmony, a highly regarded concept in historical China.
-According to this interpretation, the book also indicates women should be well-educated so they can better serve their husbands.
-This interpretation cites translations of passages Ban wrote such as "Even should the husband say he loves something, when the parents-in-law say no, this is called a case of duty leading to disagreement...
-Nothing is better than obedience which sacrifices personal opinion."